cdl-geneseo/geneseo-dictionary/H/Hypocrisy.md

 # Hypocrisy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hypocrisy

 Created by  Bianca Volpe on May 07, 2022

 n.
 To go against something that someone says or believes; When you say one thing but do another; To contradict oneself&quot;That is just pure hypocrisy.&quot; Based on survey result, 100% of students could define the word; 100% believe the word isn't specific to Geneseo.
 (B. Volpe, 2022)